 From the middle of the 9th century, the idea began to gain ground that only the great scholars of the past had the depth to independent reasoning in law (Ijtihad).
 During tenth century a consensus gradually established itself in orthodox Islam to the effect that all future activity would have to be confined to the explanation, application and interpretation of the 4 Schools of thought.
 This implied that the people should follow these existing schools.

-In the same way, religious doctrines of the Kharijis ('Ibadis of Oman), and of the Shi'a (Ja'faari) which split from the Muslim majority on political grounds differed on the question of the leadership of the community and consequential questions of Usul.
+In the same way, religious doctrines of the Kharijis ('Ibadis of Oman), and of the Shi'a (Ja'faari) which split from the Muslim majority on political grounds differed on the question of the leadership of the community Usul al Fiqh.

-Imam Abu Hanifah ® (699 – 767 AD) – (81-151 H)
+(1) Imam Abu Hanifah (699 – 767 AD) – (81-151 AH)

 A unique feature of the Hanafi school is the method in which the law was codified.
-Imam Abu Hanifa ® would convene and preside over a board of Jurists (consisting of about 40-50 of his students) and each would give his opinion on a particular legal issue, Imam Abu Hanifa ® would then decide which is the opinion that is to be selected by corroborating it or sometimes would offer his own unique opinion.
+Imam Abu Hanifa would convene and preside over a board of Jurists (consisting of about 40-50 of his students) and each would give his opinion on a particular legal issue.
+Imam Abu Hanifa would then decide which is the opinion that is to be selected by corroborating it or sometimes would offer his own unique opinion.
 The sources from which the law is derived by Hanafis, in order of importance and preference are, (i) the Qur'an, (ii) the authentic narrations of the Prophet ﷺ (Hadith), (iii) Consensus (Ijma) and (iv) Analogical reasoning (Qiyas).
 Analogical reasoning was applied when a decision could not be arrived at an issue directly from Qur'an or Hadith.

 Hanafi methodology involved the logical process of examining Quran and all available knowledge of the Sunna and then finding an example in them that analogous to the particular case under review.
 It thus entails the use of reason in the examination of Quran and Sunna so as to come to the logical conclusion necessary for the implementation of Islamic jurisprudence in that case.
 This made it an ideal legal tool for the central Governance of widely varied Muslim populations.

-Today, the Hanafi school is predominant in Central Asia, Afghanistan, Pakistan, Bangladesh, India, China, Iraq, Syria, Turkey, Albania, Bosnia, Kosovo, Macedonia and the Caucasus.
+The Hanafi school is predominant in Central Asia, Afghanistan, Pakistan, Bangladesh, India, China, Iraq, Syria, Turkey, Albania, Bosnia, Kosovo, Macedonia and the Caucasus.
 This school is also followed by major chunks of populations in other parts of Muslim world.

-Imam Malik Ibn Anas (711-795 AD) - (93 – 179 H)
+(2) Imam Malik Ibn Anas (711-795 AD) - (93 – 179 H)

-Imam Shafi'i ®, who was one of Malik's ® student for nine years and a scholarly giant in his own right, stated, ‘when scholars are mentioned, Malik is like the star among them’.
-Imam Malik is the second of the 4 Imams of Islamic Jurisprudence.
-His school is based on the Madina consensus of opinion and uses Hadith as a guide.
+Imam Shafi'i, who was one of Malik's student for nine years and a scholarly giant in his own right, stated, ‘when scholars are mentioned, Malik is like the star among them’.
+Imam Malik's school is based on the Madina consensus of opinion and uses Hadith as a guide.
 It appeals to the idea of common good of people.
-Imam Malik ® did not record the fundamental principles in a written format on which Maliki school of thought is based.
+Imam Malik did not record the fundamental principles in a written format on which Maliki school of thought is based.
 In this respect, he resembled his contemporary, Imam Abu Hanifa.

-Imam Muhammad Ibn Idris Al-Shafi'i ® (767-820) – (150-204 H)
+(3) Imam Muhammad Ibn Idris Al-Shafi'i (767-820) – (150-204 H)

 Imam Al-Shfi'i (رضئ اللہ تعالی عنہ) is the third of the 4 Imams of Islamic Jurisprudence.
 His full name was Abu Abdullah Mohammad Ibn Idris Al-Shafi’i.
 He was born in Gaza, Palestine.
-His family moved to Makka when he was about ten years old.
+His family moved to Makka when he was ten years old.
 He is reported to have studied with the School of Makka and then moved to Madina.
 Afterwards he lived in Makka, Baghdad and finally in Egypt.
 His prominent teachers include Imam Malik Ibn Anas and Mohammad Ibn Al Hasan Al Shaybani.
 He died at the age of 54 on the 30th of Rajab, 204 H (820 AD).
 He was buried in al-Fustat, Egypt.